farzadmohseni-ir/breast-cancer-diagnostic-analysis/README.md

 | 1    | Diagnosis                  | Target      | Malignant / Benign                                                                                                                                                         | -     | No             |
 | 2-31 | radius1…fractal_dimension3 | Continuous  | Ten real-valued features computed for each cell nucleus: radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, fractal dimension | -     | No             |

-> Features are calculated from the FNA images of cell nuclei.

 ---